-Your tutor will create a supportive environment that encourages students to evaluate their own work and to give constructive criticism of other's work.
+Our tutors strive to create a relaxed and informal atmosphere where students can work at an appropriate pace.
+Teaching methods are varied, incorporate many styles including some one-to-one tuition and are adapted to enable students to achieve their full potential.
 If you have a disability and think it may affect your learning in the classroom, or using any of our other services, please speak to us in confidence as soon as possible.
-We will discuss options with you and do our best to provide the support you need.
+We will discuss options with you and do our best to provide the support you would like.

 What do I need to bring with me?

 Notebook and pen.

 What do I need to join the course

 You should have a fair range of writing experience or have attended some similar courses/undertaken linked activities.
 Each of the three separate terms offered at this level are designed to help you go forward with your creative ideas and writing.
 Sharing work and then getting useful critique is an integral part of the course, though this is also supported by the tutor covering a broad range of approaches, tasks, ideas and styles for you to learn about then try.